abdumaa/Google-Trends/readme.md

+# Exploring Google Trends
-# This project is about exploring Google Trends Data using the API 'pytrends'.
+This project is about exploring Google Trends Data using the API 'pytrends'.
 Additionally, I will perform some data visualisation and provide a nice, simple function for others to use.